eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/sum_and_next_steps.rst

 ^^^^^^^

 In this tutorial you have built a publisher and a subscriber DDS application.
-You have also learned how to build the CMake file for source code compilation, and how to include and use the Fast-RTPS and Fast-CDR libraries in your project.
+You have also learned how to build the CMake file for source code compilation, and how to include and use the Fast DDS and Fast CDR libraries in your project.

 Next steps
 ^^^^^^^^^^